engmfes/engmfes/README.md

-<br> ### Hello, my name is Moisés Ferreira ✋ </br>
+<br> <strong> Hello, my name is Moisés Ferreira ✋ </strong></br>
-<p> I'm Civil and Environmental Engineer and have conclude a Master Degree in Civil Construction </p>
+<p> I'm Civil Engineer, Environmental Engineer, have concluded MBA in Leadership & innovation and Master Degree in Civil Construction. </p>
 <p> In 2021, I have decided to study more about Computer Programming, once you have the possibility to implement new solutions for the most industry non-solved problems, especially engineering bottlenecks.
-Since then, this young career have shown how far we can built a better future throght intelligent codes.
+Since then, this young career have shown how far we can built a better future throght intelligent codes. 🚀

+<p> 👨‍💻 <strong> Language and Tools</strong></p>

 ![Blog](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)